What does Datarails do?

 Check out all of the 5-star reviews on Capterra.

-Sounds like a fit?
+Sounds like a good fit?
 Book your demo with Cube today.
-Keep scrolling to learn more.

 Features:

-• Multi-scenario analysis: Allows you to seamlessly model how changes to key assumptions affect overall outputs.
+- Multi-scenario analysis allows seamless modelling how changes to key assumptions affect overall outputs.

-• Native Excel and Google Sheets integration: Compatible and bi-directional with any spreadsheet
+- Native Excel and Google Sheets integration ensures compatibility and bi-directional with any spreadsheet

-• User-based controls: User controls, validations, and an audit trail ensure that the correct data goes to the right people at the right time.
+- User-based controls, validations, and an audit trail ensure that the correct data goes to the right people at the right time.

 ➡️ See all of our features here.